Jiaozhi: Three Kingdoms

-During the Three Kingdoms period, Jiaozhi was administered from Longbian (Long Biên) by Shi Xie on behalf of the Wu.
+During the Three Kingdoms period, Jiaozhi's commanders pledged loyalty to Wu from the year 220.
+It was administered from Longbian (Long Biên) by Shi Xie on behalf of the Wu.
 This family controlled several surrounding commanderies, but upon the headman's death Guangzhou was formed as a separate province from northeastern Jiaozhou and Shi Xie's son attempted to usurp his father's appointed replacement.
-In retaliation, Sun Quan executed the son and all his brothers and demoted the remainder of the family to common status.
+In retaliation, Sun Quan executed the son and most of his brothers, demoting the remainder of the family to common status.
+A local rebellion shifted control of the province to Wei and then Jin from 266–271 but Wu briefly regained control before its complete conquest in 280.

+Six Dynasties, Sui, and Tang

+Under the Six Dynasties, Jiaozhi generally adhered to the southern dynasties based in Jiankang (modern Nanjing).
+Upon the Sui conquest of Chen, it formed part of the Sui and Tang Empires until it was replaced in 679 by the new administration of Annam, the Annan Protectorate.

 Ming dynasty

 During the Fourth Chinese domination of Vietnam, the Ming dynasty revived the historical name Jiaozhi and created the Jiaozhi Province in northern Vietnam.
 After repelling the Ming forces, Lê Lợi dismissed all former administrative structure and divided the nation into 5 dao.
 Thus, Giao Chỉ and Giao Châu have never been names of official administrative units ever since.

 Sino-Roman contact

-In 166 CE An-tun (Marcus Aurelius Antoninus) of the state of Ta Ch'in sent missinaries from beyond Rinan to offer present of ivory, rhinoceros horn, and tortoise to the Han court.
-Hou Han shu records:
+In 166 CE An-tun (Marcus Aurelius Antoninus) of the state of Ta Ch'in sent missionaries from beyond Rinan to offer presents of ivory, rhinoceros horn, and tortoise to the Han court.
+Hou Han Shu records:

 In the ninth Yanxi year [AD 166], during the reign of Emperor Huan, the king of Da Qin [the Roman Empire], Andun (Marcus Aurelius Antoninus, r.
 161–180), sent envoys from beyond the frontiers through Rinan...
 During the reign of Emperor He [AD 89–105], they sent several envoys carrying tribute and offerings.
 Later, the Western Regions rebelled, and these relations were interrupted.
 Then, during the second and the fourth Yanxi years in the reign of Emperor Huan [AD 159 and 161], and frequently since, [these] foreigners have arrived [by sea] at the frontiers of Rinan [Commandery in modern central Vietnam] to present offerings.